 Creating a society that cares and is compassionate must start by teaching empathy and compassion early in life.
 This needs to occur in school since many parents don’t understand it themselves.

 In the meantime, you can read my article on Next Avenue about how we can be caregiver friendly today: Are You Caregiver Friendly?
 Prove It in This Contest.
-(Contest expiration: March 15, 2016).
+(The Contest expired on March 15, 2016 but the content is still relevant).

 If you like what you’ve read, why not receive periodic updates when you: